-It costs a lot to start a physical storefront.
+Let’s face it, starting a physical storefront can be pretty expensive.
 Between monthly rent, utilities, inventory, and employees for extra help, even a small shop can cost more than $30,000 to launch.
 These steep startup costs for a brick-and-mortar business don’t make financial sense for everyone.

 Just because you may not be able to afford to launch a retail space doesn’t mean you need to let it crush your entrepreneurial spirit!

-Instead, turn your attention online where the costs of starting and operating a retail business are a small fraction of physical stores.
-So cost-effective, in fact, that you can start an online retail business even with the tiniest of budgets.
+Instead, turn your attention online, where the costs of starting and operating a retail business are a small fraction of physical stores.
+An online retail store is so cost-effective that you can start one even with the tiniest of budgets.

 1. Online Retail Store